rangeengine/Range-Engine-Docs/source/api/bge.logic.rst

 .. function:: getBlendFileList(path = "//")

    Returns a list of blend files in the same directory as the open blend file, or from using the option argument.

    :arg path: Optional directory argument, will be expanded (like expandPath) into the full path.
    :type path: string
+   :return: A list of filenames, with no directory prefix
+   :rtype: list

+.. function:: getRasecFileList(path = "//")

+   Returns a list of rasec files in the same directory as the open rasec file, or from using the option argument.

+   :arg path: Optional directory argument, will be expanded (like expandPath) into the full path.
+   :type path: string